DLweighting/Distribution-Learning-based-weighting/readme.md

 Rscript R_requirements.R

 # intall Python packages
-pip install -r python_requirements.txt
+pip3 install -r python_requirements.txt

 ```
 ## Run the code

 To reproduce the simulations, we recommend that you generate data and implement those baseline methods in R first, then run the Python code to implement the DLW method and get all the results.
-For real data, please use the dataset in folder `realdata_twins`, implement the baselines and DLW method following the same procedure.
+For real data, please use the dataset in the folder `realdata_twins`, implement the baselines and DLW method following the same procedure.

 ```
 # examples to implement data generation and baseline methods for simulations in R